The Sunshine Act: Disclosure Requirements Under the Patient Protection and Affordable Care Act

 The Centers for Medicare and Medicaid Services (CMS) is responsible for implementing the Act.

-Note: Some state laws require disclosure of payments to a broader group of healthcare professionals, including non-physician prescribers.
-The federal law does not preempt, or override, the obligation to report payments made to this broader group of recipients.
+Note: Some state laws require disclosure of payments to a broader group of healthcare professionals, including non-physicians and non-advanced practice professionals.
+The federal law does not preempt or override the obligation to report payments made to this broader group of recipients.
 Therefore, these payments will remain reportable in certain states.

 Under the Act, Shionogi will be required to disclose certain payments and transfers of value to Covered Recipients.
 A payment or a transfer of value less than $10 does not need to be reported unless the total value to a particular Covered Recipient exceeds $100 in a calendar year.
 Shionogi will track all payments and transfers of value to all Covered Recipients to determine whether the $100 threshold has been met.

 The disclosure report to CMS will include the name and business address of the Covered Recipient as well as amount, date and nature (type) of the payment or transfer of value.
 CMS will make this data available on a public website.